JohnDivi/RegisterAndLogin/README.md

 - Goes through the map's usernames
 - Returns a vector of usernames

-The constructor will load the database.
+The constructor will load the database taking in the path for user info.

 ### Creating the User class